Mexico national football team: Post-WWII

 Mexico hosted the 1970 World Cup and kicked off their campaign with a scoreless draw against the Soviet Union, followed by a 4–0 win over El Salvador.
 Mexico advanced to the next round with a victory against Belgium, and in the quarter-finals, Mexico was eliminated by Italy, losing 4–1.

-Mexico failed to qualify for the 1974 World Cup in West Germany, but did make it into the 1978 finals, as they suffered an early exit after three defeats: 0–6 against the 1974 hosts, 1–3 against Tunisia, and 1–3 to Poland.
+Mexico failed to qualify for the 1974 World Cup in West Germany, but qualified in 1978 where they suffered an early exit after three defeats: 0–6 against West Germany, 1–3 against Tunisia, and 1–3 to Poland.
 Mexico failed to qualify for the 1982 World Cup.

 In 1986, Mexico again hosted the World Cup.
 Coached by Bora Milutinović, Mexico was placed in Group B where they defeated Belgium 2–1, drew 1–1 with Paraguay, and defeated Iraq 1–0.
 El Tri topped their group, and advanced to the next round where they defeated Bulgaria 2–0.
 In the quarter-finals, Mexico lost to West Germany 1–4 in a penalty shootout after the match finished 0–0.

 1990s

 Mexico was disqualified from the 1990 FIFA World Cup (and other international competitions) after using players over the age limit in the qualifying round for the 1989 FIFA World Youth Championship, known as the "Cachirules" scandal.
 The punishment was applied to all Mexico national representatives of all FIFA-sanctioned tournaments.

 In the 1990s, after hiring coach César Luis Menotti, Mexican football began experiencing greater international success.
 In the 1993 Copa América they finished second, losing to Argentina 2–1 in the final.
 At the 1994 FIFA World Cup in the United States, Mexico won its group on tiebreakers, emerging from a group composed of Italy, Ireland, and Norway.
 However, Mexico lost in the round of 16 to Bulgaria on penalty kicks.

 At the 1998 FIFA World Cup, Mexico was placed in a group with the Netherlands, South Korea and Belgium.
 Mexico won their opening fixture 3–1 against South Korea, drew Belgium 2–2, and against the Netherlands with the same score, qualifying for the round of 16.
 In that round, Mexico lost 2–1 to Germany.

 In 1999, Mexico won its first official FIFA tournament by becoming the first host nation to win the FIFA Confederations Cup.
-Mexico defeated the United States 1–0 in the semifinals, and 1998 World Cup runners-up Brazil 4–3 in the final.
+Mexico defeated the United States 1–0 in the semi-finals, and 1998 World Cup runners-up Brazil 4–3 in the final.